Supreme Court Ideology Project

 The prior distributions on the justices present during the tenure of Chief Justice Rehnquist were given a N(0,100) prior before updating the beliefs based on the last two years of the Rehnquist court, with the exception of Justice O'Connor and Chief Justice Rehnquist.
 The ideal points of Justice O'Connor and Chief Justice Rehnquist were 0 and 1, respectively, and are used as an identifying restriction.

 The prior distributions on Justice Alito and Chief Justice Roberts were both N(1,2.5), giving mean and modal values equal to the position of the former Chief Justice Rehnquist.
-The prior distribution for Justice Sotomayor was N(−1,2.5), giving a mean and modal value similar to Justices Breyer and Ginsburg.
+The prior distributions for Justices Sotomayor and Kagan were N(−1,2.5), giving a mean and modal value similar to Justices Breyer and Ginsburg.